AM311/Cybersecurity_Report/home.md

 	The output of the command execution is a `.exe` file that we will find on the Kali's desktop.
 	The name of the executable (`WorkshiftsManager.exe`) is deliberately misleading since we want not to raise any suspicion.

 	We now need to **inject** the exploit into the systems.
-For doing so, we can easily rely on the remote desktop connection that we have already opened: we copy the executable file into the folder shared between Kali and the server; then, from the remote desktop window that controls the server, we copy the file into the
+For doing so, we can easily rely on the remote desktop connection that we have already opened: we copy the executable file into the folder shared between Kali and the server; then, from the remote desktop window that controls the server, we copy the file into the network shared folder.

- 7. dd
+	Doing so, all the account of the organization will be able to see (and execute) that file.

+ 7. **Run the reverse shell server:**
+	For allowing us to take control of a machine, we obviou

  8. gg
- 9. f
+ 9. dd
  10. f
  11. f
+ 12. f